Menu

 Residents and visitors can participate by simply patronizing the designated restaurant during their week, ordering a familiar standby or trying one of the Restaurant of the Week recommendations, and getting to know the business owners, staff, and manager.

 You’ll be able to identify featured restaurants with a new designated decal as well as social media posts on Facebook and Instagram throughout their designated week.
-Then, the information will be accessed in perpetuity on alhambraeats.com, which will also feature a map, an evolving dining guide, and food and restaurant news.
+Then, the information will be accessed in perpetuity on the Alhambra Eats website which will also feature a map, an evolving dining guide, and food and restaurant news.

 “This program is as much about the people behind the food, as it is about the food itself,” explained Alhambra Chamber CEO John Bwarie, who created the program to connect community members to the unique people cooking across the city.
 When a restaurant is featured, the chefs and owners will also be highlighted so you know the creators behind your food.